bergwerk-io/phoenix-1.3-docker/README.md

 # phoenix-1.3-docker
-Dockerfile for elixir 1.6 /phoenix
+Dockerfile for elixir 1.6 with phoenix 1.3